-Romance Novels: From the Classics to TikTok Trends
+The Evolution of Romance Novels: From Classic Tales to TikTok Trends

 Romance novels have been around for a long time, capturing readers’ hearts with stories of love and adventure.
 Let’s take a journey through the history of romance novels, meet some key authors, discuss some controversies, and see how trends like BookTok have changed the game.